dji-sdk/Payload-SDK-Doc/source/cn/guide/adapter_install.md

 keywords: [Installation]
 ---

-To have a better experience of learning how to mount a payload device, please check this <a href="https://www.skypixel.com/videos/dji-payload-sdk" class="fancybox fancybox.iframe">Mounting a Payload Device Video</a>.
+To have a better experience of learning how to mount a payload device, please check this <a href="https://www.skypixel.com/videos/dji-payload-sdk" target="_blank">Mounting a Payload Device Video</a>.

 ## Assembly Guide